quyenjd/RunTesT-proJecT/README.md

 ## How to use

-Just follow the instructions from the program.
+You just need to read and follow the instructions from the program carefully.
 Believe me, it's very easy to use.

 ## Changelog